jooyoungseo/ezpickr/README.md

 coverage](https://codecov.io/gh/jooyoungseo/ezpickr/branch/master/graph/badge.svg)](https://codecov.io/gh/jooyoungseo/ezpickr?branch=master)

-The goal of ezpickr is to provide R beginners with a convenient way to pick up their data files and to easily import it as a tidy tibble form into an R environment using GUI file-picker dialogue box (through `ezpickr::pick()`), and to provide R users with a convenient way to open and manipulate their data objects using Excel application for a seamless data communication between an Excel window and R session through `ezpickr::viewxl()`).
+The goal of ezpickr is to provide R beginners with a convenient way to pick up their data files in a tidy tibble form into an R environment using GUI file-picker dialogue box (`ezpickr::pick()`), and to open and manipulate their data objects using Excel application for a seamless data communication between an Excel and R session (`ezpickr::viewxl()`).

-You can alternatively use `ezpickr::pick()` function for choosing *.csv, *.csv2, *.tsv, *.txt, *.xls, *.xlsx, *.json, *.html, *.htm, *.php, *.pdf, *.doc, *.docx, *.rtf, *.RData, *.Rda, *.RDS, *.sav (SPSS), *.por, *.sas7bdat, *.sas7bcat, *.dta, *.xpt, and *.mbox files in an interactive GUI mode A file choose dialog box will be prompted.
+You can alternatively use `ezpickr::pick()` function for choosing *.csv, *.csv2, *.tsv, *.txt, *.xls, *.xlsx, *.json, *.html, *.htm, *.php, *.pdf, *.doc, *.docx, *.rtf, *.RData, *.Rda, *.RDS, *.sav (SPSS), *.por, *.sas7bdat, *.sas7bcat, *.dta, *.xpt, *.mbox, and \*.Rmd files in an interactive GUI mode A file choose dialog box will be prompted.

 Any additional arguments available for each file type and extension:
 `readr::read_csv()` for CSV (Comma-Separated Values) files;